Smatek1001/AI_DnD/Dream_Missions/Dream_Session_Logs/2025/05-May/2025-05-26_Dream_Collector's_Trinket.md

 ## VII.
 DM Notes (for your eyes only - for future reference)

 This dream was a good test of Vaelin's core skills (stealth, investigation, evasion) in a tense, grimdark setting.
-The "Collector" could be an interesting future NPC or faction in the canonical world, potentially linked to [[The Nameless Void]] due to the idol's shifting geometry and the general atmosphere.
+The "Collector" could be an interesting future NPC or faction in the canonical world, potentially linked to [[Lore/Cosmology/The_Nameless_Void|The Nameless Void]] due to the idol's shifting geometry and the general atmosphere.
 The creature encountered could be a common sewer inhabitant in a later canonical encounter.

 ---
 **Full Chat Session Link:** https://g.co/gemini/share/4f7d008a6a79